The right people for your property, auction, and appraisal

 JRB (Rich Vander Werff and Jon Hoogers) owns and manages residential properties in 14 northwest Iowa communities.
 JRB also offers mini and warehouse storage in several northwest Iowa communities.

-While some of the staff perform more than one function within the company, the company has grown from Rich alone in 1972, to over forty full and part time positions today.
+While some of the staff perform more than one function within the company, the company has grown from Rich alone in 1972, to over twenty full and part time positions today.

 Any unanswered questions?